Downlink/test/Readme.md

 Unlike *device/server* applications, users can create *client* applications on the fly without needing to register it with **node-m2m** server.

-Node-m2m tracks all client applications through a dynamic *client id*.
+Node-m2m tracks all client applications through a dynamic *client id* from the browser.
-If you have multiple client applications, it may be difficult to track all your clients by just referring to its *client id* from the browser interface.
+If you have multiple clients, tracking all your clients by just referring to its *client id* maybe difficult.

-You can assign a **name**, **location** and a **description** properties when you create a client object as shown below.
+You can add a **name**, **location** and a **description** properties to your clients as shown below for tracking purposes.

-This makes it easy to track all your clients using the browser interface by referring to its name, location and description instead of just looking at the client id's which are basically just random alpha-numeric id's.
+This will make it easy to track all your clients from the browser interface.
 ```js
 const m2m = require('m2m');